Frequently Asked Dental Questions

-Today, there are a dizzying array of teeth-whitening products and procedures on the market, ranging from over-the-counter products in your local drugstore to more sophisticated clinical procedures available only from dentists.
+Today, there is a dizzying array of teeth-whitening products and procedures on the market, ranging from over-the-counter products in your local drugstore to more sophisticated clinical procedures available only from dentists.

 So how can tell you which whitening procedures would be effective for you?
 Whiteners (which bleach discolored teeth) may not correct all types of discoloration.
 For example, yellowish-hued teeth will probably bleach well, brownish-colored teeth may bleach less well, and grayish-hued teeth may not bleach well at all.
 Likewise, bleaching may not enhance your smile if you have had bonding or tooth-colored fillings placed in your front teeth.
-The whitener will not effect the color of these materials, and they will stand out in your newly whitened smile.
+The whitener will not affect the color of these materials, and they will stand out in your newly whitened smile.
 In these cases, you may want to investigate other options, like porcelain veneers or dental bonding.

 Veneers are thin, porcelain or resin laminates that are permanently attached to the surface of your existing teeth in order to correct gaps, chips, crooked teeth or discoloring.

 Bonding uses a composite resin filling that is placed in the back and front of your teeth.
 The composite can be used to restore decayed teeth, make cosmetic improvements, change the color of your teeth or the reshape your teeth.

 Infection of the gums (also known as periodontal disease) can be a serious threat to oral health and also to your overall health.
-The inflammation and infection of untreated gum disease has been shown to be a significant risk factor in many systemic conditions such as diabetes, cancers, heart attack, and stroke.
+The inflammation and infection of untreated gum disease have been shown to be a significant risk factor in many systemic conditions such as diabetes, cancers, heart attack, and stroke.
 Some of the warning signs of periodontal disease include bleeding gums, receding gums, loose teeth, and bad breath.

 If your natural teeth have to be replaced with dental work, your options may include bridges; implants; and partial or full dentures.